Shih Tzus are incredible dogs, with a stunning mane of hair and a personality that really stands out.

 Like many of the Shih Tzu mixes, there isn’t a breed standard for this crossbreed, so you never know what you’ll end up with.
-But they’re generally laid back, loyal, protective dogs with a medium-length coat.
+But they’re generally laid-back, loyal, protective dogs with medium-length coats.

 When a French Bulldog and a Shih Tzu combine, you get the French Bull Tzu.

 Small to medium-sized, feisty, and friendly, this pup is a typical velcro dog, always wanting to be on your lap (or at least nearby).

 It may sound like an unlikely combination, but the Siberian Husky and the Shih Tzu can be bred together to make a fascinating hybrid.